microsoft/MSLab/Scenarios/S2D and Grafana/readme.md

 ## The lab

-Follow the Scenario.ps1.
+Follow the code in [Scenario.ps1](/Scenarios/S2D%20and%20Grafana/Scenario.ps1).
 Run all code from DC (or Management machine).

 ![](/Scenarios/S2D%20and%20Grafana/Screenshots/Scenario.png)